NickPerlich/EmotionCube/README.md

 # CSC 508 Final Project: Emotion Cube - Joel Puthankalam, Tymon Vu, and Nicholas Perlich

+Our final video is located in either `Final Project Video.mp4` or can be seen within the Youtube Link (https://youtu.be/hKCAz2KY1d8)

 ## Emotion Cube

 EmotionCube is an interactive system that connects a Java-based emotion slider interface with a Unity 3D visualization.
 Users adjust sliders for focus, stress, and calm, and those values are sent to Unity, where a cube in the scene dynamically changes color based on the dominant emotion.
 The system also integrates the Grok API, generating context-aware responses or guidance tailored to the user’s current emotional state.